Marcell Ozuna Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in the league.
+- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in MLB.

-- The Mets' 4.51 team ERA ranks 20th among all MLB pitching staffs.
+- The Mets have the 20th-ranked team ERA across all league pitching staffs (4.50).

-- Mets pitchers combine to give up 157 total home runs at a clip of 1.2 per game (to rank 22nd in the league).
+- Mets pitchers combine to allow 159 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

+- Quintana (1-4 with a 3.03 ERA and 25 strikeouts in 35 2/3 innings pitched) makes the start for the Mets, his seventh of the season.

-- His most recent time out was on Wednesday against the Pittsburgh Pirates, when the right-hander tossed five innings, surrendering two earned runs while allowing five hits.
+- In his most recent outing on Thursday against the St. Louis Cardinals, the lefty threw six innings, allowing two earned runs while surrendering three hits.

-- The 28-year-old has put together a 5.53 ERA and 7.2 strikeouts per nine innings in 18 games this season, while allowing a batting average of .298 to his opponents.
+- The 34-year-old has put up an ERA of 3.03, with 6.3 strikeouts per nine innings, in six games this season.
+Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.